codeforequity-at/botium-speech-processing/README.md

 Configuration changes with [environment variables](./blob/master/frontend/resources/.env).

+## Securing the API

+The environment variable _BOTIUM_API_TOKENS_ contains a list of valid API Tokens accepted by the server (separated by whitespace or comma).
+The HTTP Header _BOTIUM_API_TOKEN_ is validated on each call to the API.

 ## Testing

 Point your browser to http://127.0.0.1/dictate to open a rudimentary [dictate.js-interface](https://github.com/Kaljurand/dictate.js) for testing speech recognition.